Ammar75/Bank-Database-System-in-Bash/Readme.md

   Remove Customer: Customers can remove their account from the system.
   Unique ID Generation: A random ID is generated for each customer, ensuring uniqueness.

-Prerequisites
+## Prerequisites

 Before running the script, ensure that you have the following dependencies:

   zenity: A tool for creating GUI dialogs from the command line.
 It is used in this script to prompt users for inputs and display messages.

-  To install zenity, run the following command:
+  openssl: Necessary for adding new customers and customer authentication To install the prerequisites , run the following command:

-  sudo apt-get install zenity
+  **sudo apt-get install -y zenity openssl**

-  bash: The script is written in bash, which is the default shell on most Linux distributions.
+  ## bash: The script is written in bash, which is the default shell on most Linux distributions.

-Script Breakdown
+## Script Breakdown
 1. Generate Random ID

     This function generates a random ID for a new customer by using the built-in $(( RANDOM )) command.